Welcome! My name is Candace, and I’m a sketch artist with a passion

 In January of 2011, I was living in London and studying towards a Masters in Travel Writing.
 On a whim, I booked a solo weekend trip to Porto, Portugal; on an even bigger whim, I decided to bring a sketchbook and set of 12 watercolor pencils with me.
 And it was there, on the edge of Porto’s Douro River, that I completed my first on-location travel sketch.

 I immediately loved sketching for the way it slowed me down and helped me be more mindful.
 The second thing I noticed was how sketching makes your whole body pay attention — it brings every one of your senses to life.
-After years of traveling with my Canon SLR, it was my turn to be the camera.
 As though my eyes were the aperture and my mind a square of film to be exposed, I was absorbing each place more deeply than I ever had before.

 * * *

-When I started sketching in 2011, I was focused on pursuing travel writing as a profession — never could I have imagined becoming a professional sketch artist, too.
+When I started sketching in 2011, I was focused on pursuing travel writing as a profession — never could I have imagined that becoming a writer would lead me to find my true calling as a professional sketch artist.

 But in 2012, I shared my first travel sketches online, and in 2013, I received my first commissions and began my journey as an illustrator.
 Best of all, I started having my sketches published with my writing.
 As a writer and artist, it’s an incredible gift to now share stories about the world through both words and watercolors.